graphql/graphql-spec/spec/Section 3 -- Type System.md

 }
 ```

-A field of an Object type may be a Scalar, Enum, another Object type, an
+A field of an Object type may be a Scalar, Enum, another Object type, Tagged
-Interface, a Union or a Tagged type.
+type, an Interface, or a Union.
 Additionally, it may be any wrapping type
 whose underlying base type is one of those six.

 For example, the `Person` type might include a `relationship`: